 Figure 1 – NTLM authentication message flow

-In 2015, Core Security published a blog which described a vulnerability in the way domain controllers validate NETLOGON requests which enabled attackers to retrieve the session key for any authentication attempt.
+In 2015, Core Security published a blog that described a vulnerability in the way domain controllers validate NETLOGON requests which enabled attackers to retrieve the session key for an authentication attempt.
 We recommend reading this blog to understand the details of the vulnerability.